-- "Fiscal Roles and Responsibilities" APS 4014 (2011)76 - "Fiscal Code of Ethics" APS 4016 (2008)77 - "Sexual Misconduct, Intimate Partner Abuse and Stalking" APS 5014 (2018)78 - "Discrimination and Harassment Policy and Procedures" University of Colorado Boulder (2019)79 - b.
-In addition, if the alleged unprofessional conduct, if established, would warrant dismissal of the faculty member, the special procedures required for such sanctions by the Laws and Policies of the Regents must be employed.
-80 - c.
+- "Misconduct in Research, Scholarship, and Creative Activities" APS 1007 (2011)73 - "Fiscal Misconduct Reporting" APS 401274 - "Fiscal Roles and Responsibilities" APS 4014 (2011)75 - "Fiscal Code of Ethics" APS 4016 (2008)76 - "Sexual Misconduct, Intimate Partner Abuse and Stalking" APS 5014 (2018)77 - "Discrimination and Harassment Policy and Procedures" University of Colorado Boulder (2019)78 - b.
+In addition, if the alleged unprofessional conduct, if established, would warrant dismissal of the faculty member, the special procedures required for such sanctions by the Laws and Policies of the Regents must be employed.79 - c.
 The Supervising Administrator shall take appropriate action following findings of a violation from special procedures.
 See Part IV.C.3.c below for the next due process steps. - d.
 Regardless of the outcome from a special procedure, for example, no finding of a violation or an informal resolution, the Supervising Administrator still has the responsibility to address a concern regarding unprofessional conduct under the PRR.